chiayolin/chiayolin.github.io/content/posts/20170413-what-is-this-site-really-about.md

 thoughts, too.
 If you think something on the site is horribly wrong (not politically but technically), or you simply wanted to talk casually about computing science, let me know.
 My email and PGP public key is at the bottom right of this page.
-If you would like to, emails should use PGP encryption to ensure and protect your privacy.
+If you would like to, use PGP encryption to ensure and protect your privacy.